skipperq93/cyberkit/Source/bmalloc/libpas/Documentation.md

 heap are.
 The *intrinsic heap* is one of the four categories of heaps that the basic heap configuration template
 supports:

 - Intrinsic heaps are global singleton heaps, like the common heap for primitives.
-WebKit's fastMalloc bottoms out in an intrinsic heap.
+CyberKit's fastMalloc bottoms out in an intrinsic heap.
 - Primitive heaps are heaps for primitive untyped values, but that aren't singletons.
 You can have many primitive heaps.